dnotq/starterkit/README.md

 Windows also needs the `SDL2.dll` in the same directory as the executable, and the CMake script attempts to copy the correct (32-bit or 64-bit) `SDL2.dll` to the executable path.
 If CMakes fails to copy the file, you will need to do so manually (see the SDL2 dependency `libs` directory).

-Program distribution should only require the executable itself and `SDL2.dll` for Windows; it is assumed that a Unix system will have the `SDL2.so` shared object installed with the system, i.e. via the package manager.
+Program distribution should only require the executable itself and `SDL2.dll` for Windows; it is assumed that a *nix system will have the `SDL2.so` shared object installed with the system, i.e. via the package manager, but a specific SDL2.so can also be distributed with the binary.

 The default build will statically link core libs, so when compiling with MinGW, for example, the MinGW DLLs are *not* required to be distributed with the executable.

+## Running

+Native OS, just run the binary:

+- *nix build: `build_unix/bin/starterkit`
+- MinGW build: `build_mgw/bin/starterkit`
+- Windows build: `build_win/bin/Debug/starterkit`

+### VirtualBox Guest

+Linux guest VM under VirtualBox with VMSVGA only supports OpenGL up to 2.1.
+The VboxSVGA setting supports OpenGL 3.x, but apparently has security issues (need reference) and does not work for Linux any more?
+There are a few options:

+- Compile with SK_GL21_GLSL120 defined (see disco.cpp) which limits GL to 2.1.
+- If using MESA, use the Gallium LLVMpipe software renderer to run:

+`LIBGL_ALWAYS_SOFTWARE=true GALLIUM_DRIVER=llvmpipe build_unix/bin/starterkit`

+The software renderer does not seem to support VSYNC, so there is a simple frame-rate limiter in the render thread that may need to be modified.

 ----

 ## Code Organization

-The code is roughly split into to main parts, the OS abstraction (event I/O and rendering) and the program.
+The code is roughly split into to main parts, the OS abstraction (event-loop and rendering) and the program.
 The abstraction part is called `disco`, which is an attempt to be a catchy name for "Display and I/O".

-The SDL2 event-handler (the message pump) is required to run on the main process, i.e. the process started by the OS when the program is run.
+The SDL2 event-handler (the message pump) is required to run on the process started by the OS when the program is run.
 To create a program that is event-friendly and CPU-use friendly, a typical message pump likes to block in a system call waiting on events.

-Programs like games and emulators have much to do other than process user input, while typical "desktop" programs tend to be more event-driven.
-So, to allow the program to do cool things other that sit an wait on user input, two additional threads are created:
+A blocking message pump is good for CPU use and system load, but this can be tricky for games and emulators which usually poll the message pump and are driven more by frame update time (and consume more CPU time).

+The Starter Kit design tries to strike a balance between game-like performance and being nice on CPU load, by incorporating a few ideas:

-1. A rendering thread.
-This allows the program to have a responsive interface and update the window while it is being dragged, resized, etc.
+1. A rendering thread is created to allow the program to have a responsive interface and update the window while it is being dragged, resized, etc..
-2. A program thread.
-This is essentially "the program" where all the other cool stuff happens.

-The program can also set up event and rendering call-back functions, which is where program-specific event handling and drawing should take place.
-So, from the "program perspective" there is a main-thread, an event function, and a drawing function.
-Widget and control events are mostly taken care of by IMGUI, so getting a graphic interface up and running is very quick and easy.
+2. The event-loop uses a blocking call to wait-for and respond to events.
+3. The main program can create its own thread (or threads) to run in the background if necessary.

+The rendering thread has several callback hooks that can be called every frame.
+This allows a program to run code for every frame to generate the UI and graphics, run program logic etc..

+The event-handler has a callback hook that can be called for every event.
+If the program does not handle the event, a default handler is used.

+Between the once-per-frame rendering and event callbacks, a program make never require any more sophistication.

 The program organization looks something like this:

 ```
-OS
+OS process
-  WinMain / SDLmain
   main()
-    program_init() (one time pre-run initialization)
-    disco() ---creates---+--> render_thread() --calls--> draw() callback
-                         +--> program_thread()
+    initialize
+    call disco_run()
+  end

+  disco_run()
+    initialize
+    create render_thread()
+    while running
+      wait for event
+      events() callback
-      event loop
+    loop
+  end

+  render_thread()
+    initialize
+    while running
-        event() callback
+      draw_ui() callback
+      render ImGUI

-    clean-up() callback
+      draw_post_ui() callback
+      wait vsync
+    loop
+  end
 ```

-The rendering thread is set to synchronize with the display's vertical sync, so the `draw()` call-back will be called once per frame.
-The `event()` call-back will be called any time there is a message not handled by IMGUI.
-The `program_thread()` is running all the time.
+The rendering thread is set to synchronize with the display's vertical sync, so the `draw_ui()` and `draw_post_ui()` callbacks will be called once per frame.
+The `event()` callback will be called any time there is a event not handled by ImGUI.

-The graphic-context for the window is created in the render thread, so all drawing needs to happen in that thread or in functions called by that thread, like in the `draw()` call-back.
+The graphic-context for the window is created in the render thread, so all drawing needs to happen in functions called by the render thread, i.e. the `draw_ui()` and `draw_post_ui()` callbacks.

 ----

-## IMGUI Fonts
+## ImGUI Fonts

-IMGUI provides some true-type fonts to use instead of the single built-in "proggy-clean" font.
+ImGUI provides some true-type fonts to use instead of the single built-in "proggy-clean" font.

 - "Cousine" font has slashed zeros, so it wins.
 - "Roboto" font is also nice looking, as well as "Karla".

 The true-type fonts need to be converted to a header file and included in the source code.
-IMGUI comes with a simple utility to do the conversion.
+ImGUI comes with a simple utility to do the conversion.

 Building and converting a font using a VS2019 command prompt (unix shell would just use the system compiler):